gopikris83/ecs-fargate-app-tf/README.md

 ## Usage

+Backend is created using S3 Bucket to store the terraform state file.

 Assuming ECR is created and images are pushed to ECR repo in the region the stack will be created.

 ```